JeffofBread/jdwm/README.md

 A custom build of [dwm](https://dwm.suckless.org/) made by myself, JeffofBread.
 If you find any issues or would like to make a recommendation, feel free.
 This is a major work in progress and **will** change.

 This is the **complete** build, so the 'intended' experience.
 It comes with more dependencies and maybe some added complexity in some areas, but should be a far more complete and rounded experience.
 It comes with a bunch of software integration, scripting, and other tricks to make it a more *complete* window manager.
+Note, this branch also comes with some extra complexity and may be more finicky on some systems.
+I try my best to minimize this, but it will naturally be more prone to this due to its complexity.
+Also note, this branch will see most of the development work, so things like documentation (coming soon™), more themes, scripts, etc will all be for this branch alone.
+Only source code changes will end up in the [`pure`](https://github.com/JeffofBread/jdwm/tree/jdwm_pure) branch.

 <img src="https://github.com/JeffofBread/jdwm/blob/screenshots/jdwm_storm.png">
 <img src="https://github.com/JeffofBread/jdwm/blob/screenshots/jdwm_lush.png">